Stephanie Webb reveals key moments in Leeds’ First World War history.

-During the centenary of World War One, the Leeds Museums young curators group, the Preservative Party, has been committed to researching and commemorating the sacrifices made by the people of Leeds.
+During the centenary of World War One, the Leeds Museums & Galleries young curators group, the Preservative Party, have been committed to researching and commemorating the sacrifices made by the people of Leeds.
 We have created WW1 Leeds, an interactive Facebook timeline documenting the story of the city during the war.

 Our research has revealed that Leeds and its people made a significant and varied contribution to the war effort both at home and overseas.